 Chapter 12.
 Additional OTRS applications - calendar

-OTRS 3.2 initially supports up to 9 calendars, which can be configured graphically.
+In a default OTRS installation 9 calendars are available, which can be configured graphically.
 Using the SysConfig framework found in the admin interface, this number can be increased to 99, by using the calendar 1 etc. links: